lukamiletic95/papers/System model - basics.md

 Additionally, every *FN* node has a *CFG* file stored locally.
 This file contains information about the peer subset, as well as about the connected clients.

-*CFG* file may be configured statically (e.g. with IP addresses of clients, peers and validators), or it may change dynamically at runtime (e.g. when a client/peer connects/disconnects).
+*CFG* file may be configured statically (e.g. with IP addresses of clients and peers), or it may change dynamically at runtime (e.g. when a client/peer connects/disconnects).

 It is assumed that a *C* node wants to have its **transaction** [^1] processed by the network.
 From the client's perspective, there are two important events that need to occur:
 1. A transaction must be executed.